justdan96/tsMuxer/README.md

 down-to-dts       | Available only for DTS-HD tracks.
 Filter out HD part. down-to-ac3       | Available only for TRUE-HD tracks.
 Filter out HD part. secondary         | Mux as secondary audio.
-Available for DD+ and DTS-Express.
+Available for DD+ and DTS-Express. default           | Mark this track as the default when muxing to Blu-ray.

 Additional parameters for video tracks: